-Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was -€675.6m in 2018 compared with +€1,043.6m in 2017.
+Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was -€3,198.1m in 2019 compared with -€675.6m in 2018.
 Investment Income is dependent on the performance of the financial markets.
-Investment returns were negative in 2018 due to a fall in the equity markets after having grown strongly in 2017.
+Investment returns were positive in 2019 as equity markets grew strongly over the period following a fall in equity markets in 2018.
 Investment income on policyholder unit linked assets is closely matched by a corresponding movement in policyholder unit linked liabilities.